mhdnaufalhartg/mhdnaufalhartg/README.md

 ### Hi there, Habib Ritonga 👋

-- 🌱 I’m currently learning Go.
+- 🌱 I’m currently learning Go and Reactjs.
 - 📖 CS'21 at UINSU.

 ### connect with me